 of Thorn, The Changeling Sea, and the Riddle-Master Trilogy by Patricia A. McKillip: Before my father and I read The Neverending Story (see below) we never thought we would find another author worthy of standing beside J.R.R.
 Tolkien, Diana Wynne Jones, and J.K.
 Rowling.
 But we did.
 Her name is Patricia A. McKillip.
 These three books invoke, in old sense of the word, awe.
-McKillip has a way with words similar to Tolkien (who was a linguist himself, but different in that she glories in their sounds as well as meanings; to the extent that I call her a word-jeweler as opposed to wordsmith.
+McKillip has a way with words similar to Tolkien – who was a linguist himself – but different in that she glories in their sounds as well as meanings; to the extent that I call her a word-jeweler as opposed to wordsmith.
 While reading her books one feels the instinctual need to read more slowly, and do not be deceived by the short length of her works.
 For with McKillip "short" is a relative term as each sentence feels like it carries the weight of centuries, words spoken from myths echoing across the ocean of potential and Faerie into the subconscious part of us where dragons sleep.
 A word-jeweler who crafts worlds as natural as blooming flowers and more ancient than the first tree whose roots dug deeper than any plant before it.
-A distant voice is calling across time from beyond a fog-shrouded ocean speaking of realms between sea and sky where legends shape themselves of fish and thorns and lettering.
+A distant voice is calling across time from beyond a fog-shrouded sea speaking of realms between sea and sky where legends shape themselves of fish and thorns and lettering.
 Finally, and like Diana Wynne Jones, she has written many and more books, all of them top-tier.
 The two mentioned are simply the ones which really stood out to my father and I.

 Noble Warriors by William Nicholson: Being one of my first